Alabama Boss Admits To Spanking Female Employees, Says He Was Only Following Doctors’ Orders

 Specifically, he said, one of his female employees had been “psychologically ill.”
 To “treat” her, says Ayers, he went to her home and spanked her.
 He did so on the advice of a physician, he claims, who said that the spanking would “calm her down.”
 At least one source revealed the woman’s name, bucking the usual convention of not naming victims of sexual assault unless they come forward on their own, saying that the convention doesn’t apply because the woman is likely deceased.
-The Inquisitr will not publish her name.

 A former reporter for the Anniston Star newspaper in Alabama accuses media magnate and former publisher H. Brandt Ayers of spanking female staffers https://t.co/FhG2lAz8pk